Some Graftings of Complex Projective Structures with Schottky Holonomy: Abstract

 \section{Abstract}

-Let $\mathcal{G}(S,\rho)$ be a graph whose vertices are complex projective structures with holonomy $\rho$ and whose edges are graftings from one vertex to another.
-If $\rho$ is quasi-Fuchsian, a theorem of Goldman implies that $\mathcal{G}(S,\rho)$ is contractible.
-If $\rho$ is a quasi-Fuchsian Schottky group Baba has shown that $\mathcal{G}(S,\rho)$ is connected.
-We show that if $\rho$ is a quasi-Fuchsian Schottky group $\pi_1(\mathcal{G}(S,\rho))$ is not finitely generated and there are an infinte number of (standard) projective structures which can be grafted to a common structure.
+Let $\mathcal{G}^*(S,\rho)$ be the graph whose vertices are marked complex projective structures with holonomy $\rho$ and whose edges are graftings from one vertex to another.
+If $\rho$ is quasi-Fuchsian, a theorem of Goldman implies that $\mathcal{G}^*(S,\rho)$ is connected.
+If $\rho(\pi_1(S))$ is a Schottky group Baba has shown that $\mathcal{G}(S,\rho)$ (the corresponding graph for unmarked structures) is connected.
+For the case that $\rho(\pi_1(S))$ is a Schottky group, this paper provides formulae for the composition of graftings in a basic setting.
+Using these formulae, one can construct an infinite number of (standard) projective structures which can be grafted to a common structure.
+Furthermore, one can construct pairs of projective structures which can be connected by grafting in an infinite number of ways.